 “Smart phones and social media expand our universe.
 We can connect with others or collect information easier and faster than ever.”

 They say, “You can’t teach an old dog new tricks!”
 If the “new tricks” are related to social media, “they” are wrong!
 I was never a fan of social media until I assumed my current position and, to this day, “tweeting” makes absolutely no sense to me, but I have come to respect and appreciate social media’s incredible power and reach.
+If you’re looking to improve your brand’s presence, develop client loyalty, and promote growth for your business on Threads, click this link here.

 Almost as a joke during an official unit visit, I took a short video with my iPhone and posted it to the AF Security Forces (SF) official Facebook (FB) page; the response was amazing.
 Within seconds, the first “like” occurred and shortly thereafter, the information was “shared” with someone else.
 Since then, I have used FB to share positive news stories, refute rumors and inform about issues that directly impact lives and careers.
 The real beauty is that I can easily communicate with my internal audience (SF Defenders and families) and external audiences whom we want to influence.
 In each case, we quickly inform a broad swath of people with straight scoop from the Top Cop’s mouth.